MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 This type of recommendation lists apps in all Managed Environments within your Power Platform tenant that are actively used and are shared with **Everyone**. **Everyone** includes any guest users in your Microsoft Entra tenant.

-It is important that only those apps that are required for the entire organization are shared with **Everyone**.
+It's important that only those apps that are required for the entire organization are shared with **Everyone**.
 Oversharing apps beyond the intended users poses a significant security risk as it increases the risk exposure of your assets and could lead to potential misuse.
-It is important to periodically review the apps that are overshared and adjust the sharing permissions.
+It's important to periodically review the apps that are overshared and adjust the sharing permissions.

 ### Apps that aren't part of a solution

 This type of recommendation lists apps in all Managed Environments within your Power Platform tenant that are actively used, but not part of a solution.
 An app that's not part of a solution means that the app was developed in the same environment in which it's being used.

 It's important that apps follow application lifecycle management (ALM) best practices.
 Not following a proper ALM process could result in a single change breaking the app for several users without an easy way to recover.
-The new pipelines feature makes it very simple for citizen developers, without prior ALM experience, to safely deploy their apps and dependent assets to a production environment.
+The new pipelines feature makes it simple for citizen developers, without prior ALM experience, to safely deploy their apps and dependent assets to a production environment.